Vincent-LAMBERT/inkscape-microgestures/docs/add-enhancement.md

 ---

-This subpackage allows you to add enhancements, i.e. a style, representations of microgestures given a base SVG and a config file.
+This subpackage allows you to add enhancements to representations of microgestures, i.e. change the color or size of its visual cues, given a base SVG and a configuration file.
 You can either create your own base file, copy our base file or use the result of a previously exported hand pose (see the `create_representations` :cyclone: subpackage).

 ### Usage